hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 Materials: The spreadsheet with the pairings you've made in it
 ```

+_Note this activity can certianly get a little old if done repeatedly so feel
+free to insert your own favorite improv activity that has a similar effect
+here._

 - One of the biggest inhibitors to a successful brainstorming session (instructions
   on how to run brainstorming below) is that people turn down the ideas of